“A man could spend the rest of his life trying to remember what he shouldn’t have said.”- Force of Evil

 The flashbacks begin.
 Frankie goes back to the first time he meets Vicki at the lunch room on 8th Avenue while eating with Larry Evans (Alan Joslyn) and Robin Ray (Alan Mowbray).
 Vicki asks “Is that all?”
 Lary Evans says “No, but the rest of it isn’t on the menu.”
 She handles his come on, “You couldn’t afford it if it was.”
 Frankie pours on the charm.
 He gets the notion to take Vicki and mold her into a celebrity.
 “You know I bet in 6 months I could take that girl and put her on top of the ladder.”
 Mature and Landis worked together in One Million Years B.C.

 “Why all the cracks you don’t even know me?”
 “I don’t know anything about art, but I know what I like.”
-Back at the present day, at the police station.
+Back in the present day, at the police station.
 Jill continues to tell the cops how successful Vicki’s climb was.
-Backwards once again-
+Backward once again-

 Jill Lynn I don’t want to tell you your business, but don’t you think you’re making a fool of yourself?